rickygraham/snapshotmorpher/README.md

-# snapshotmorpher
+# Snapshot Morpher
-Max for Live preset modulator for composer, Aaron With
+A Max for Live preset modulator for composer, Aaron With